Towards a student-worker alliance!

 The Connolly Youth Movement affirms that capitalism and the right to shelter are incompatible and the sole objective must not be the simple reform of how we perceive housing, but the complete overthrow of capitalism and the parasitic landlord class.

-- The CYM has observed how for the last seven years, landlords with assistance from the establishment parties have continued to pillage the working population.
+- The CYM has observed how landlords with assistance from the establishment parties have continued to pillage the working population.
 We note that the housing crisis is by design, the number of empty homes exceeds the number of homeless people.
-The State, an arm of the capitalist class is not willing and not interested in tackling the housing crisis.
+The capitalist class in both states is not willing and not interested in tackling the housing crisis.

 - The solution to the housing crisis is the formation of public housing authorities as well as the construction of public housing.
 Neither of these things will happen while society is subjugated to the interests of private capital and private landlords.

 - The CYM will support initiatives to occupy, take over and hold derelict and abandoned buildings in the name of practical causes.
-This will include fully supporting initiatives such as Apollo House//Home Sweet Home as well as housing young people with nowhere to go.
+This will include fully supporting initiatives such as Apollo House//Home Sweet Home as well as our continued occupation of Connolly Barracks.

 - Housing is a human right and the CYM must reinforce this across the broad spectrum of its presence in University campuses as well as outside them.
 Young people, studying or working have felt the brunt of insincere housing policy.
 An immediate rent cap is required to curtail the increases in rent, not just in pressure zones but all across the board.

 - The only way to resolve the housing crisis and end property speculation is to consider access to shelter a human right.
 This can never happen in a commodity driven society and the CYM will struggle to highlight this.
 The CYM has joined a campaign for public housing to highlight the necessity of constructing universally accessible income based public housing.
 We believe that the right to housing should be incorporated into the constitution by referendum.